-Disney Vacation Club (DVC) offers ownership interests in 13 resort facilities located at the Walt Disney World Resort; Disneyland Resort; Aulani; Vero Beach, Florida; and Hilton Head Island, South Carolina.
-Available units at each facility are offered for sale under a vacation ownership plan and are operated as hotel rooms when not occupied by vacation club members.
-The Company's vacation club units consist of a mix of units ranging from deluxe studios to three-bedroom grand villas.
+Disney Vacation Club (DVC) offers ownership interests in 14 resort facilities located at the Walt Disney World Resort; Disneyland Resort; Aulani; Vero Beach, Florida; and Hilton Head Island, South Carolina.
+Available units are offered for sale under a vacation ownership plan and are operated as hotel rooms when not occupied by vacation club members.
+The Company's vacation club units range from deluxe studios to three-bedroom grand villas.
 Unit counts in this document are presented in terms of two-bedroom equivalents.
-DVC had approximately 3,800 vacation club units as of October 1, 2016.
-The Company is currently constructing its 14th vacation club property, Copper Creek Villas & Cabins at Disney's Wilderness Lodge at the Walt Disney World Resort.
+DVC had approximately 4,000 equivalent vacation club units as of September 30, 2017.
+The Company has announced plans to build Disney's Riviera Resort, a 300-unit DVC property at the Walt Disney World Resort that is targeted to open in 2019, which is replacing two hotel buildings at Disney's Caribbean Beach Resort.